mlvtito/aurelia-jspm-cli/README.md

 ## Installing the command

 ``
-npm install aurelia-jspm-cli
+npm install aurelia-jspm-cli -g
 ``

-You can use `auj` command.
+You can now use `auj` command.

 ## Bootstrap your application

+To bootstrap your project, execute :

 ``
 mkdir my-app